Microscopic image of two cells splitting

 Please get in touch regarding PhD research opportunities

-Drug resistant metastases are the leading cause of cancer-related death.
-Our research started with studying the molecular biology that underpins metastasis, which is independent to tumorigenesis.
-Early work looked at the role of small RNAs in cancer evolution and identified pro-tumoral roles for microRNAs (e.g. miR-140) and tumour suppressor roles for tRNA-derived fragments (e.g. tRNAGlyTCC) plus their interactions with RNA-binding proteins (e.g. YBX1).
-More recently we have focused specifically on circulating tumour cells, i.e. the “seeds” of metastasis, and their fundamental biology at single-cell resolution, which drives the spread of cancer around the body.
-We identified novel gene networks (e.g. MAPK7/MMP9) that enable metastatic cells to inappropriately interact with tumour-associated macrophages causing metastasis.
-We also discovered that metastatic cells are able to produce non-coding RNAs not observed in normal or even tumour cells; accessing the ‘dark matter’ of their genomes to enable disease spread.
+Metastasis is the leading cause of cancer-related death.
+While primary tumour analyses have illuminated mechanisms of tumorigenesis and clonal evolution, fatal metastases remain poorly understood.
+Improved diagnostics have increased 5-year overall survival, but metastatic relapse after initial good response to new therapies is frequent.
+Our research started with studying the molecular biology that underpins metastasis.
+Early work looked at the role of small RNAs in disease progression and identified oncogenic roles for microRNAs (e.g. miR-140) and tumour suppressor roles for tRNA-derived fragments (e.g. tRNAGlyTCC) plus their interactions with RNA-binding proteins (e.g. YBX1).
+More recently, we have focused on circulating tumour cells, i.e. the “seeds” of metastasis, and their fundamental biology at single-cell resolution, which drives the spread of cancer around the body.
+We identified novel gene regulatory networks (e.g. MAPK7/MMP9) that dictate tumour-immune interactions causing metastasis.
+We also discovered that metastatic cells could generate functional non-coding RNAs not observed in normal or even tumour cells, accessing the “dark genome” to enable disease spread.

 • Hierarchical clustering shows gene expression across a range of bone and cancer tissues